mortezafs/select2-bootstrap5-theme/README.md

 $.fn.select2.defaults.set( "theme", "bootstrap5" );
 ```

-Note: if you want to us dark style you can use bootstrap5-dark instance of bootstrap5
+Note: if you want to us dark style you can use bootstrap5-dark theme instance of bootstrap5, or you can add a .dark or .dark-theme for your body tag.
+We don't use  @media (prefers-color-scheme: dark) in styling to prevent limiting developers in type of dark mode style designing.

 ### Changelog